viam-labs/local-llm/README.md

 `local-llm` is a modular resource that provides local LLM inference capabilities for machines running on the Viam platform.

+The default (and only) supported model at this time is [TinyLlama 1.1B](https://huggingface.co/second-state/TinyLlama-1.1B-Chat-v1.0-GGUF).
+Additional choices and configuration may be requested and released in future versions of this module.

 ## Prerequisites

 The machine using this module must have Python 3.8+ installed on the system.